microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 ### Step 3 - View Images in Browser

-The DICOM service has a built in DICOM Viewer.
+The DICOM service has a built in DICOM viewer.
 By copying and pasting the main URL for the DICOM service into a web browser, you can see the list of uploaded studies.

 If you see three studies listed.
 If they open, then you have successfully completed this part of the challenge.